What Entrepreneurs Teach Us

 Entrepreneurs Reflect Economic Health

 Entrepreneurs are also a gauge.
-To assess the health of a country’s economy, experts urge us to watch its entrepreneurs.
-When business formation and growth falter, it can signal weakness in the economy.
-Conversely when many new startups emerge, even amid economic downturns and times of adversity, it can signal positive economic trajectory and new opportunities for all citizens.
+Because entrepreneurs are critical to growth and the health of a country’s economy, one must pay attention to its entrepreneurs.3 When business formation and growth falter, it can signal weakness in the economy.
+Conversely, when many new startups emerge, even amid economic downturns and times of adversity, it can signal a positive economic trajectory and new opportunities for all citizens.

 American entrepreneur and tech guru Brad Feld pointed out that startups thrive in and create community, sometimes in surprising ways.
 In the aforementioned Guatemala creative economy project, entrepreneurs have come together in co-working spaces and other venues, contributing to both the entrepreneurial life and cultural life of the city.
 The Bulgarian Entrepreneurial Association (BESCO) is one of many groups that have launched programs to benefit other aspects of society, creating an Advocacy Academy for participants who want to have more impact in their communities.
 And company owners who have successfully navigated the path to success can empower others by sharing what they know.
 The Ukrainian Union of Entrepreneurs (SUP) is an organization that represents self-made entrepreneurs, not those who privatized state assets, and consequently provides recommendations for a competitive economy.